croudcare/linkedbus/README.md

 Watch out, linkedbus run inside eventmachine, slow operations will block the reactor and new incoming messages will have to wait slow operation to finish.

-My advice is, your handler need some I/O (database, write file, write log) ?
-Put in your background job system ( sidekiq, resque ), your domain is loaded inside linkedbus.

 **Happy Hacking !**